ivannz/my-fair-bnb/README.md

-# A toy BnB solver for MILP
+# my-fair-bnb: A toy BnB solver for MILP

 How does one learn a new algorithm?
 By reinventing the wheel.
+We implement a simple branch-and-bound search for Mixed Integer Linear Programs with external nodesel and branchrule heuristics and compare it with the powerful SCIP.
+Our toy bnb solver has neither the primal search heuristics, nor the constraint tighteningh, nor presolving steps.

 ## Setup